rust-lang/reference/src/attributes/type_system.md

 > ```

 r[attributes.type-system.non_exhaustive.syntax]
-The `non_exhaustive` attribute uses the [MetaWord] syntax and thus does not take any inputs.
+The `non_exhaustive` attribute uses the [MetaWord] syntax.

 r[attributes.type-system.non_exhaustive.allowed-positions]
 The `non_exhaustive` attribute may only be applied to [`struct`s][struct], [`enum`s][enum], and `enum` variants.

 > [!NOTE]
-> `rustc` currently warns in some other positions, but this may be rejected in the future.
+> `rustc` ignores use in other positions but lints against it.
+This may become an error in the future.

 r[attributes.type-system.non_exhaustive.duplicates]
-Duplicate instances of the `non_exhaustive` attribute have no effect.
+The `non_exhaustive` attribute may be used any number of times on a form.

 > [!NOTE]
-> `rustc` warns on subsequent duplicate `non_exhaustive` attributes.
+> `rustc` lints against any use following the first.

 r[attributes.type-system.non_exhaustive.same-crate]
 Within the defining crate, `non_exhaustive` has no effect.